 - Date of birth, driver’s license number, and mother’s maiden name

-8. Facebook Phishing
+8. Facebook phishing

+Now the question is: “Is it that easy to create a fake Facebook login page?”
 The answer is YES!
 If you search ‘Facebook phishing page’ on Google, you will get the following results:

-9. Wells Fargo Phishing
+9. Wells Fargo phishing

 Wells Fargo is an American bank with over 70 million accounts.
 Recently, people were targeted with a Wells Fargo phishing email that said, “We have Updated Your Contact Information.”

-Signs of Red Flags:
+Signs of red flags:

 - Account number missing from the subject line